agalue/fsstress/README.md

 ## Create Client

-The following creates a client and mount the NFS file system at `/mnt/nfs` and the CIFS one at `/mnt/smb`.
+The following creates a client and mounts the NFS file system at `/mnt/nfs` and the CIFS one at `/mnt/smb`.
+Run it from the folder on which you checked out this repository.

 ```bash
 SERVER_IP=$(multipass info server | grep IPv4 | awk '{print $2}')